hahuang65/alacritty-config/README.md

 # alacritty

+DISCLAIMER: I no longer use this software.
+As such, it is unlikely this repository is updated or maintained.

 My personal configuration for [alacritty](https://github.com/alacritty/alacritty) I will do my best to comment the configuration file.
 Feel free to crib/steal this for your own personal use.